 Rock Creek Park Bike Trail is a 5.2 mile moderately trafficked point-to-point trail located near Washington, District of Columbia and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and road biking and is accessible from March until October.
+The trail is primarily used for hiking, walking, trail running, and road biking and is best used from March until October.
 Dogs are also able to use this trail.

 More vertical and more bike and foot traffic than I would have liked.

 Nice, but a lot of people.
 Even in the winter.